 The American War of Independence was influenced by the fortunes of the British company that was operating in South Asia, the East India Company (EIC).
-In the 1770s, the EIC was in a desperate condition—its revenues from India and China had plummeted while its operating expenses had skyrocketed, and to make things worse, parliamentarians and jurists in England were trying to have the EIC’s top management arrested on charges of corruption and cruel conduct in the colonies.
+In the 1770s, the EIC was under severe financial pressure.
+Its revenues from India and China had plummeted and its operating expenses had skyrocketed.
+To make things worse, parliamentarians and jurists in England were trying to have the EIC’s management arrested on charges of corruption and cruel conduct in the colonies.
 These controversies led to a run on EIC’s shares and the company was pushed to the brink of bankruptcy.

 The government of Lord Frederick North decided that the EIC could not be allowed to fail.
 The company was too big.
 Its operations were too extensive.
 It employed too many people.
 It controlled much of the trading between Britain, India, Persian Gulf, and China.
 It had too much debt.
 It had too many important connections in Persia, India, and China.
 Since the British government did not want to burden England’s taxpayers, they decided to bailout the EIC by raising revenues from the British colonies in North America.

 In 1773, the British parliament passed the Tea Act, which would bring the tax system in the North American colonies in line with England and facilitate the mobilization of revenues for the EIC’s bailout.
 But the North American colonies reacted furiously to the proposal of higher taxation.
 A pamphlet campaign began in Pennsylvania.
 In these pamphlets, the EIC was depicted as a gang of rapacious plunderers, tyrants, pirates, and bloodsuckers.
 The pamphleteers accused Lord North’s government of being in league with the EIC’s crooked management.